opentap/opentap/doc/User Guide/CLI Usage/Readme.md

 ### uninstall

-Uninstall a package.
+Uninstall one or more packages, e.g., `tap package uninstall Demonstration Python`.
 The package manager will warn you if you attempt to uninstall a package other packages in your installation depend on.
 Uninstalling dependencies in spite of warnings may break your installation.
-However, unless you removed OpenTAP, you can repair your install by reinstalling the uninstalled dependency.
+However, unless you removed OpenTAP, you can repair your installation by reinstalling the uninstalled dependency.

 Like the above two commands, `uninstall` supports targeting a different directory.

 ### download

-Download a package without installing it.
-The downloaded package is placed in the OpenTAP installation directory.
-As with the `install` action, dependencies can be automatically added with `--dependencies`, and the os, version, and architecture can all be specified.
+Download one or more packages without installing them.
+The downloaded packages are placed in the OpenTAP installation directory.
+As with the `install` action, dependencies can be automatically added with `--dependencies`, and the os, version, and architecture can all be
+specified:

+`tap package download Python`.

 ### verify

 Verify the integrity of a given package by computing the fingerprints of its locally installed files, and comparing them with the fingerprints stored in the local XML package description file (`package.xml`).
 If no package name is provided, all installed packages are verified.
-It only works when run from the OpenTAP installation directory.
+This only works when run from the OpenTAP installation directory.

 ## Running Test Plans

 The `run` commands executes a test plan.

 ```
-> tap run
+> tap run -h

 Usage: run [-h] [-v] [-c] [--settings <arg>] [--search <arg>] [--metadata <arg>] [--non-interactive] [-e <arg>] [-t <arg>] [--list-external-parameters] [--results <arg>] <Test Plan>
   -h, --help             Write help information.